pendula95/vertx-aws-url-shortener-service/README.md

   - Output: `redirect to longurl`

 ## Deploying and Running
-To run/deploy this example you will need to install [Serverless](https://serverless.com) Open serverless.env.yml and change JDBC parameters.
+To run/deploy this example you will need to install [Serverless](https://serverless.com)
+Open serverless.env.yml and change JDBC parameters.
-After you are done here are the necceserry steps.
+After you are done here are the necceserry commands.
 ```sh
 $ mvn clean package
 $ serverless deploy -v